-New: nearly 2,500 open images from the Smithsonian National Museum of African American History and Culture
+New: Open images from the Smithsonian National Museum of African American History and Culture

 Open Artstor: Smithsonian National Museum of African American History & Culture is now available on both the Artstor and JSTOR platforms, featuring a selection of approximately 2,500 images under Creative Commons licenses.
 This is part of an initiative to aggregate open museum, library, and archive collections across disciplines on both resources.
 We are proud to present this content, along with the freshly published Open Artstor: Schomburg Center for Research in Black Culture (New York Public Library) collection as part of an ongoing initiative to bring more African American resources to Artstor and JSTOR.

 Established by an act of congress in 2003 and opened in 2016, the National Museum of African American History and Culture (NMAAHC) is devoted exclusively to the documentation of African American life.
 The current selection of images in Artstor represents a broadly based interpretation of the culture, with diverse narrative histories including enslavement and emancipation, protest and civil rights movements, and the lives of celebrated citizens and everyday people.
 It provides most of the museum’s online offerings including photography, art, artifacts, fashion, musical instruments, letters and cartes de visite, books, broadsheets, political buttons, and all types of ephemera, collectively portraying the lives of African Americans from around 1700 to the 2010s.
 The eclectic and dynamic perspective provided by this varied collection is summed up by the museum’s incoming Director, Kevin Young.
 In a recent interview the poet, author, essayist and editor characterized the museum’s mission: